 If you haven’t figured it out already, the “where” isn’t so much about what you want to see as it is about where you will need to be, or more importantly stay, to see it.
 The “where” can be as simple as what side of the city you plan to stay in to get you the closest to the majority of the attractions you want to see, or as complex as which cities in a country you should use as hubs to allow you to explore as much of the country as possible.
 It all depends on what you want to see.

-In my example we are planning on visiting Ireland, Scotland, and London.
+In my example, we are planning on visiting Ireland, Scotland, and London.
 Before I can figure out how much of the things on our list we can see, I need to know how long it would take to get from one place to the next.
 From Point A to Point B, if you will.
 But before I can figure that out, I need to know where Point A and Point B are.
 That is the “where” in the equation.

 To do this, I take a map and then put a marker (or pin) on that map for each place on the list.
 Since we are hoping to visit three places: Ireland, Scotland, and London, and I know it will take considerable travel time to get between these places, I chose to create three separate maps.
 The map I created for Ireland is below.

 As you can see above, I have all of the places on my compiled list that are in Ireland laid out on this map.
-This allows me to conceptualize how close some of these places are to one another, and how far a part from one another others are.
-More importantly, it lets me know exactly where each of these places are, so when it comes time to figure out the “how”, as in how to see each of these places, I’ll have a place to start.
+This allows me to conceptualize how close some of these places are to one another, and how far apart from one another others are.
+More importantly, it lets me know exactly where each of these places is, so when it comes time to figure out the “how”, as in how to see each of these places, I’ll have a place to start.

 Coming in Part II

-In Part II of this article I will be discussing the “How” in the 3W/3H approach.
-We will begin to look at how exactly you plan to get from one place on your map, to the next place on your map, to the next.
+In Part II of this article, I will be discussing the “How” in the 3W/3H approach.
+We will begin to look at how exactly you plan to get from one place on your map to the next place on your map, to the next.

 I will talk about how to choose the right transportation to use on your trip (this can differ greatly depending on where you are traveling), and how to avoid some of the common mistakes people make in choosing and booking transportation.